How to eat a bagel like a New Yorker: A bagel manifesto

 Bagel purists in New York routinely express outrage on Twitter about even the smallest deviations in bagel tradition.
 New York Mayor De Blasio, Boston born and raised, was lambasted for tweeting out his toasted bagel order.
 Real New Yorkers don’t toast their bagels!

 As a life long New Yorker, I want to show you where to eat a bagel and how to eat a bagel like a New Yorker.
 You’ll have the most authentic New York experience and won’t be judged by those around you.

 — Anna Sanders (@AnnaESanders) January 15, 2020

 How to order a bagel

-3. State what filling you want in the bagel.
+3. What filling do you want in the bagel?